Farnaztr/Delta/README.md

 ## How to Run

 1. copy `program.cs`.
-2. paste on your visual studio.
+2. paste it on your visual studio.

 ---